zenOSmosis/phantom-core/README.md

   - Implement PhantomCollection iterator (i.e. [...collection] retrieves all collection children).
 NOTE: After a collection is destructed, it can no longer be iterated, and attempts to do so throw a TypeError.
 This functionality may change in the future.
   - Implement PhantomState & PhantomSerializableState

-### Version 2.0.1 (Nov.
-13, 2021)

-  - Fix incorrect version reported by PhantomCore.getPhantomCoreVersion() static method

-### Version 2.1.1 (Dec.
-13, 2021)

-  - Return collection class instance when running bindCollectionClass on a service.

-### Version 2.1.2 (Dec.
-13, 2021)
+### Version 1.0.1 (Sept.
+25, 2021)

-  - Relax same PhantomCore version requirements for PhantomCollection child instances.
+  - Fix issue where calling Logger.log method directly would lose stack trace

-### Version 2.1.3 (Dec.
-15, 2021)
+### Version 1.0.0 (Sept.
+10, 2021)

-  - Relax same PhantomCore version requirements for event proxying.
+  - Base PhantomCore, PhantomCollection and Logger support

 TODO: Build out this documentation (include sections for testing [SauceLabs / airtap], development, etc.)